 Typically, the active power constraint is a fixed MW value, adjustable via a parameter in the wind turbine control system.
 Areas for optimisation of wind turbine control systems:

-- Automatically adjust the temperature constraint MW parameter to allow the wind turbine to adjust its output so as to keep the temperature of the component which is initiating the constraint (e.g. the gearbox oil sump temperature) just below the warning level at which the constraint is imposed.
+- Automatically adjust the temperature constraint MW parameter to allow the wind turbine to adjust its output so as to keep the temperature of the component initiating the constraint (e.g. the gearbox oil sump temperature) just below the warning level at which the constraint activates.

 - Dynamically adjust the level at which temperature alarms and warnings arise.
 It may not make sense to have fixed temperature thresholds on bearings.
 For example, high temperature could indicate damage to the surface of the bearing or race.
 An 80°C warning level might be OK in the summer, but in the winter, a bearing with extensive damage may only reach 65°C.